Samuel Willhite

 At the heart of every detergent are surfactants.
 These molecules have a split personality: one end is hydrophilic (attracted to water), and the other is hydrophobic (repelled by water but attracted to oils and grease).

-When you add detergent to your washer, the surfactants get to work by surrounding greasy dirt particles.
+When you add detergent to your laundry, the surfactants get to work by surrounding greasy dirt particles.
 The hydrophobic ends latch onto the grease, while the hydrophilic ends point outward toward the water.
 This forms little spheres called micelles—basically dirt bubbles suspended in water—allowing the grime to be rinsed away instead of clinging to your clothes.

 This is why simply rinsing with water doesn’t work.
 Water and oil don’t mix, but surfactants act as a bridge between them.